deeplearning4j/deeplearning4j/graphdata.md

 # Deep Learning for Graph Data

-Below are a few papers discussing how neural nets can be applied to data in graphs.

 Graphs are data structures that can be ingested by various algorithms, notably neural nets, learning to perform tasks such as classification, clustering and regression.

 In a nutshell, here's one way to make them ingestable for the algorithms: